 - magnetic resonance imaging (MRI)

 Ventral hernias require treatment unless the patient can’t undergo surgery or refuses it.
 If left untreated, they continue to grow slowly until they are able to cause serious complications.
 Treatment for a hernia requires surgical correction.
 Untreated hernias can grow into enlarged ventral hernias that become progressively more difficult to fix.
 Swelling can lead to entrapment of the hernia contents.
 Entrapment can lead to reduced blood supply to the tissues involved, causing “strangulation.”

 Options for surgical treatment include:

-- mesh placement surgery: a surgeon pushes tissue back into place and then sews in a wire mesh to keep it in place; this is considered safe and reliable
+- Mesh placement surgery: A surgeon pushes tissue back into place and then sews in a wire mesh (like a reinforcing patch) to keep it in place.
+This is considered safe and reliable.

-- laparoscopic removal: multiple small openings are made and the hernia is fixed using a small camera inside the body to direct the surgery
+- Laparoscopic removal: A surgeon makes multiple small openings and fixes the hernia using a small camera inside the body to direct the surgery.

-- open surgery (nonlaparoscopic): large opening is made so surgeon can enter the body to push the tissue back into place and then sew it
+- Open surgery (nonlaparoscopic): A surgeon makes a large opening and enters the body to push the tissue back into place and then sew it.

 Benefits of laparoscopic removal include:

-- a much smaller cut site (lowers chance of infection)
+- much smaller cut site (lowers chance of infection)

 - reduced postoperative pain